Olavhaasie/coinget/README.md

 The `-i` option should be the name of the crypto, for example `bitcoin` or `ethereum`.

 ### Portfolio ###
+Coinget automatically looks for a `.coins` file in your home directory if no file was given using the `portfolio` subcommand.
-The portfolio file must be specified after the `portfolio` command or using the `-p` option.
+If the file does not exist, it must be specified after the `portfolio` command or using the `-p` option.

 The first line of this file must contain a currency (same as for `-c` option).
 The next lines must be space separated values containing the crypto id, the amount of coins and the investment in the given currency.
 So for example:

     EUR
-    bitcoin 0.001 100
+    bitcoin 1.0001 100
-    ripple 20 15.70
+    ripple 20.2 20
+    litecoin 20 20
+    garlicoin 0.1 0.01

 ### Examples ###